qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

        x and y coordinates and value of the erroneous angle, the applied fix and its successfulness).
    * - **Holes-filled layer**
      - ``OUTPUT``
-     - [same as input]
+     - [vector: polygon]
-     - Output layer with the geometry fix applied to the input features.
+     - Output layer of polygons without holes.

 Python code
 ...........